sonwh98/voodoo/README.md

 ## TODO
 ClojureScript support is pending

-## Seq everywhere
+## Sequential everywhere
-Voodoo treats byte buffers as seq.
-There are functions with names starting with seq-> to convert seq of bytes into primitive types and vice versa.
+Voodoo treats byte buffers an Squential.
+There are functions with names starting with seq-> to convert sequential of bytes into primitive types and vice versa.
 For example, seq->int and int->seq

 ## Example